jovanovic-djo/car-value-score-prediction/README.md

 ##### Conclusion:

 #### 3. Model Development and Evaluation
--- Several libraries and modules are imported and used:
+- Several libraries and modules are imported and used:
   - pandas, numpy, matplotlib, seaborn
   - pickle, joblib, time, os
   - scikit-learn
--- Scikit-Learned is used to import the following:
+- Scikit-Learned is used to import the following:
   - splitting data methods
   - model training methods
   - metrics
   - hyperparameter tuning implementation methods
   - visualization methods
+- Metrics are:
+  - f1 score
+  - accuracy
+  - precision
+  - recall
--- Model configurations are declared for hyperparameter tuning.
+- Model configurations are declared for hyperparameter tuning.
 Following models are included:
   - Logistic Regression
   - Random Forest
   - Decision Tree
   - Naive Bayes
   - K-Nearest Neighbors (in the project referred as KNN)
   - Support Vector Classification (in the project referred as SVC)
 - For each model configuration, distinct model is declared along with multiple parameters.
--- General purpose functions are declared, as follows:
+- General purpose functions are declared, as follows:
   - Plot confusion matrix
   - Plot feature importance
   - Plot decision tree structure